 Please note that National Standards (regulations for services) currently set out a range of age requirements around the delivery of personal care (including helping people to dress, wash or toilet) that will restrict what young people (under 18) can do in some settings.
-These are detailed in the document Work Experience in Social Care and Early Years (2012) (https://socialcare.wales/resources-guidance/social-care-managers-and-employers/employing-16-and-17-year-olds-in-the-social-care-sector-in-wales).
+These are detailed in the document Work Experience in SocialCare and Early Years (2012) (https://socialcare.wales/resources-guidance/social-care-sector-in-wales).